 What causes snoring?

 For breathing at rest, it is ideal to breathe through the nose.
 The nose acts as a humidifier, heater, and filter for the incoming air.
 When we breathe through our mouth, these modifications to the air entering our lungs occur to a lesser extent.
-Our lungs are still able to use the colder, drier, dirtier air; but you may have noticed that breathing really cold, dry, or dirty air can be uncomfortable.
+Our lungs are still able to use the colder, drier, dirtier air; but you may have noticed that breathing cold, dry, or dirty air can be uncomfortable.
 Therefore, our bodies naturally want to breathe through the nose if possible.

 Mouth breathing and snoring

 As discussed above, we naturally want to breathe through our noses.
-Some people cannot breathe through their noses because of obstruction of the nasal passages.
+Some people cannot breathe through their noses because of the obstruction of the nasal passages.
 This can be caused by a deviation of the nasal septum, allergies, sinus infections, swelling of the turbinates, or large adenoids (tonsils in the back of the throat).

 In adults, the most common causes of nasal obstruction are septal deviations from a broken nose or tissue swelling from allergies.

 In children, enlarged adenoids (tonsils in the back of the throat) are often the cause of the obstruction.